generog/job_cost_chatbot/README.md

-Project for chat costing chatbot
+Project for chat-based job costing